NAITUSEIRL/PAGOFACIL-API-Docs/DOCS/V2/EN/README.md

 Not much really, APG is designed to be easy to implement, does not matter the language, application or service that you use to connect.
 You just need to send a POST request to the APG Server including all the order information, and then you will have a reply telling that the process is finished.
 After that you will need to send an other request to verify the transaction information.

+If you are doing the integration against the developer server you need to activate your service with a fake payment with the fake credit card data.

 ## How does APG server work.

 ### Dashboards